giovannellilab/Geomosaic/docs/walkthrough.md

 Now we are ready to go!

 ## Geomosaic preparation for different datasets
-It is highly suggest to have a folder for each dataset, even in the `computation` directory.
+It is highly suggested to have a folder for each dataset, even in the `computation` directory.
 In this way, we can easily recognize the geomosaic computation for each dataset.
 In this case, we can create `ALPHA`, `BETA` and `GAMMA`.

 > ![computation_prep](assets/images/walkthrough/img_12.png)